Last Updated on October 10, 2024 by Mary Phagan

 The route the abductors would take had been travelled, measured, and timed.
 Alternate routes were selected and a timetable set.
 D-Day was August 16, 1915.
 The weather was perfect.

 Lucille Frank had visited her husband the day before, Sunday, August 15.
 She started back to Atlanta the morning of the 16.
-That afternoon the eight cars of the lynch party left Marietta one by one—inconspicuously.
+That afternoon the eight cars of the vigilance party left Marietta one by one—inconspicuously.
 They arrived at the prison shortly before midnight on the 16th.
 They first cut the phone wires.
 Then they split into four groups: One went to the garage and emptied the gas out of all the cars.
 One forced themselves into the home of Warden Smith and handcuffed him.
 "We have come for Leo Frank," they said.
 "You will find him tomorrow on Mary Phagan's grave.
 You can come with us, if you want."

 "Damned if I go any place with you," Smith answered.
 Another group went to Superintendent Burke's house and handcuffed him, and then forced him to lead them to the administrative office, where they overpowered the guard.